tcampbe/NG421_Checkpoint_1/README.md

 1. Add a new field `createdAt` of type Date.
 1. Use the interface in all places appropriate for TypeScript.

+### `services/todo.service.ts`
+1. Create a property in the todo service: `statuses`.
+It should be an array of strings: "Todo", "Doing", "Done".
+1. Create a method in the todo service: `getStatuses`.
+It should return the array `statuses`.
+1. Change the `getTodos` method to accept an argument `status`, to only get todos with that status.
+Return `todoList.filter` if `status` is truthy else just return the normal array `todoList`.

 ### `todo-list/todo-list.component.ts`
 1. Add a class property `status` which is an @Input().
 1. We need to change the class property `todoList` to a getter property.